halkeye-docker/docker-starbound/README.md

 docker-starbound
 ================

-A Docker image to create a Starbound server with a StarryPy wrapper
+A Docker image to create a Starbound server